badboysm890/AirDrawJS/README.md

 ## Working

-It work and will support this project for awhile for sure ...
+It works and will support this project for awhile for sure ...

 ![name-of-you-image](https://github.com/badboysm890/AirDrawJS/blob/main/Screenshot%202021-06-19%20at%2021-51-00%20Screenshot.png)